5 Best Dog Parks in Kansas City & Other Canine-Friendly Activities

 If you have a boat, take your family and pooch onto the gorgeous water to enjoy fishing, sailing, paddle boarding, and other fun activities.
-You can also rent a boat from the park; just make sure you do it ahead of time.

 * Every Tuesday and Thursday the dog park is closed from 5 a.m. to 9 a.m. for maintenance.

 Let us help you make Kansas City your home.

 There’s nothing like settling down in a place all your own, especially one with its own doggy area.
 With so many dog parks in Kansas City and other canine-friendly activities, an apartment in the area is sure to keep you at the heart of the action.
 There are a variety of neighborhoods and complexes that could fit anyone’s needs, and we have them all ready for you in one, easy-to-find place.

 If you’re looking for the best housing near Kansas City with dog parks, we’ve got you covered.
 LeasingKC is a rental listing site curated by local experts to help you find Kansas City apartments, rental homes, condos, and lofts.